Gencaster/gencaster/_sources/editor.rst

 .. seealso::

-    This documents covers the editing of a *story graph*.
+    This documents covers the editing of a :term:`Story Graph` through the editor.
-    For the concepts of such a graph see :ref:`Story Graph`.
+    For an introduction to the concepts of Gencaster, such as the editing and capabilities of the story graph, also take a look ot the :ref:`tutorial`.

-The editor is a website which allows to create and modify a :ref:`Story Graph`.
+The editor is a website which allows to create and modify a :term:`Story Graph`.
 It is possible that many users at once can collaboratively edit this story graph, and also the modifications will be applied in real time to an already running stream, which allows for live coding setups.

 .. figure:: ./assets/editor.png